Meet Ned, a litigator specializing in dealer side automotive and IP matters.

 - Non-competition agreements

 Ned has frequently litigated matters arising from non-competition and non-solicitation agreements in the New Hampshire Courts, including the Business and Commercial Dispute Docket, colloquially known as the “Business Court.”
 He has represented both businesses seeking to enforce their rights and executives and former business owners accused of breaching their agreements.

 Ned has served as regional counsel for publicly traded medical device and pharmaceutical companies, often working side by side with their national counsel at some of the nation’s largest and best law firms.

 Ned has litigated complex matters in New Hampshire’s probate courts, appearing in front of both the probate “Complex Case Docket” and the New Hampshire Supreme Court in service of his clients.
 Most recently, Ned and his partner, Roy Tilsley, prevailed in the first New Hampshire Supreme Court decision on the concept of “decanting” trust assets.
 See Hodges v.
 Johnson, 177 A.3d 86 (N.H.
 2017).

 - Clerk for Judge Thomas M. Golden of the U.S. District Court for the Eastern District of Pennsylvania

 - Member of a large Philadelphia law firm

 When Ned isn’t working, he is…

-Serving on the New Hampshire Board of Bar Examiners and chairing the Business Litigation Section of the New Hampshire Bar Association.
-When he’s not at the office he enjoys hanging out with his family in Concord where they live, playing blues guitar, and listening to stand-up comedy.
+Serving on the New Hampshire Board of Bar Examiners and helping to plan the annual fundraiser for the Campaign for Legal Services.
+When he’s not at the office he enjoys spending time with his family, playing blues guitar, and listening to stand-up comedy.